Len Roberts-Smith: Military career

 Roberts-Smith joined the Australian Army Reserve in 1964, being commissioned as a second lieutenant (Royal Australian Infantry) in 1969.
 When he moved to Port Moresby in 1970, Roberts-Smith transferred to the Australian Army Legal Corps as a reservist with the rank of captain.
 During his time in Papua New Guinea, he was promoted to major.
-In 1985, he was appointed as a judge advocate and a defence force magistrate.
+In 1985, he was appointed a judge advocate and a defence force magistrate.
 He was promoted to lieutenant colonel in 1986 and colonel in June 1994.
 On 6 June 2002, Roberts-Smith was appointed Judge Advocate General (JAG) of the Australian Defence Force and was promoted to major general, having been acting in the position since 3 October 2001.
 As JAG, Roberts-Smith was responsible for reporting annually to Parliament on the operation of the Defence Force Discipline Act 1982 and any other Commonwealth or Australian Capital Territory law relating to the discipline of the Defence Force.
 He was also responsible for making procedural rules for Service tribunals, providing the final legal review of proceedings with the Defence Force, and participating in the appointment of Judge Advocates, Defence Force Magistrates, Presidents and members of the courts martial.
 His appointment to the substantive position was for a three-year term.
 In 2005, he was reappointed by the Governor-General of Australia for a further two years.

 On 26 November 2012 the Australian Government Minister for Defence, Stephen Smith, announced that Roberts-Smith had been appointed chair of an independent Defence Abuse Response Taskforce (DART), to deal with individual complaints of sexual and other abuse in the Australian Defence Force.